 Absent the Needs Assessment, the previous FY 2020-21 Fund Expenditure Plan used 1.5% of the annual MHI of the community served by the water system as the Affordability Threshold.
 Any CWS with an annual water rate, based on water usage of 6 hundred cubic feet (HCF) of water per month, that exceeded 1.5% of the MHI was included on the list.
 Six HCF indoor water usage per month is roughly equivalent to 50 gallons per person per day for a three-person household for 30 days.

-The purpose of the Affordability Assessment is to identify disadvantaged CWSs, that have instituted customer charges that exceed the “Affordability Threshold” established by the State Water Board in order to provide drinking water that meets State and Federal standards.

-The 2021 Affordability Assessment was conducted for 2,877 California CWSs.
+With the inaugural 2021 Needs Assessment completed, the FY 2021-22 Fund Expenditure Plan relies on the results of the 2021 Affordability Assessment to identify disadvantaged CWSs, that have instituted customer charges that exceed affordability indicators established by the State Water BoardThe 2021 Affordability Assessment was conducted for 2,877 California CWSs.
 The Affordability Assessment included large and small CWSs but excluded NTNCs, like schools.
 It also excluded tribal water systems, SSWSs, and households supplied by domestic wells.

 For the Affordability Assessment, the State Water Board analyzed three affordability indicators that were also utilized in the Risk Assessment.